borglab/SwiftFusion/README.md

 ### Swift on MacOS

 Using XCode is the easiest way to develop on Mac.
+Unfortunately, the current version of Xcode 12 has a bug, and you need to work with the XCode beta, available from Apple [here](https://developer.apple.com/download/).

 Follow the instructions to [install Swift for TensorFlow on MacOS](https://github.com/tensorflow/swift/blob/master/Installation.md#macos).
 Installing the latest development snapshot is recommended.